Skip to main content

-Funded by Erasmus+, the aim of this international cooperation is to understand and utilise discourses of traumatic past in education for avoiding conflicts in the future.
+“Learning for Peace” is a research project led by Dr Erzsebet Fanni Toth at the Faculty of Psychotherapy Science.
+The aim of this Erasmus+-funded international cooperation is to understand and utilise discourses on traumatic experiences in education in order to prevent conflicts in the future.

 Project team

-Project lead
+Project Lead

-Ass.-Prof. Dr. Erzsébet Fanni Tóth, M.A. is the director of the Institute for Transgenerational Trauma Transfer Research, coordinator of the English-language doctoral programme in psychotherapy science, and lecturer in research methods and university didactics at Sigmund Freud University in Vienna.
+is the head of the Institute for Transgenerational Trauma Transfer Research, coordinator of the English-language doctoral programme in psychotherapy science, and lecturer in research methods and university didactics at Sigmund Freud University in Vienna.
 She studied psychology and cultural anthropology at Utrecht University in the Netherlands, sociology and sociocultural anthropology at Central European University, and earned her PhD in psychotherapy science from Sigmund Freud University.

 Contact: erzsebet.toth@sfu.ac.at

-Project members
+Project Team

 Method